 - Those who see the war against breast cancer as a war whose outcome depends only on how much time and money is devoted to it;

-- Those who consider every failed remedy "a marvel censored by the big pharmaceutical companies".
+- Those who consider every failed remedy "a marvel censored by large pharmaceutical companies".

 Meanwhile, repetita iuvant

-Waiting for this o other technologies give a decisive turning point to breast cancer diagnostics, remain the advice of all time.
-To protect yourself it is important to know that there is an age of greatest risk for women, but it is not the only age at risk.
-The screening campaign is usually aimed at women aged 50 to 74 or those with cases in their families, but younger women can also develop breast cancer, so it is important to watch for symptoms and any changes in the appearance of the otherwise.
+Waiting for this o other technologies give a decisive turning point to breast cancer diagnostics, the same old advice remains.
+To protect yourself, it is important to know that there is a higher risk age for women, but it is not the only age at risk.
+The screening campaign is usually aimed at women aged 50 to 74 or those who have cases in the family, but younger women can also develop breast cancer, so it is important to pay attention to the symptoms and any changes in the appearance of the breast.

-However, self-examination allows you to identify any abnormalities or changes in the structure of the breast.
-Perform it at least once a month, with the fingers and not with the entire palm of the hand, raising the other arm in the air.
-If in doubt, of course ask your doctor.
-For self-examination correctly, you must use your fingers and not the palm of your hand, and lift it in the air with the opposite arm.
-It is recommended to perform this gesture once a month, on soaped skin to make palpation easier.
-When in doubt, it is always best to consult your doctor as soon as possible.
+However, self-examination allows you to identify any anomalies or changes in the structure of the breast.
+Do it at least once a month, with your fingers and not with the entire palm of your hand, raising the other arm in the air.
+If you have any doubts, obviously ask your doctor. self-examination correctly, you must use your fingers and not the palm of your hand, and raise it in the air with the opposite arm.
+It is recommended to perform this gesture once a month, on soapy skin to make palpation easier.
+If in doubt, it is always best to consult your doctor as soon as possible.
 For more information, I link you this special of the Veronesi Foundation, which has been active for 20 years in research and information against breast cancer.